Skip to main content

 Financial Management

-While nutrition programs can yield long-term financial advantages for health care institutions, it can take some time for these gains to have a measurable impact.
+While nutrition programs can yield long-term financial advantages for health care institutions, it can take time for these gains to have a measurable impact.
 In the meantime, managers may have to work with tight budgets, monitor resource allocation and secure funding from private donors and government grants.

 Personnel Management and Leadership